thatchd/thatchd/README.md

 Thatchd is a testing framework for Kubernetes where test cases are first class Kubernetes resources that are dispatched and executed by a controller based on the cluster state.
 It allows developers to leverage the Kubernetes controller pattern and Custom Resources by injecting their custom testing logic.

+## Overview

+Thatchd is made of the following components, backed by Custom Resources

+### TestSuite

+The test suite is the central component of the test process.
+It reconciles a status object, that aggregates all the relevant information of the testing process.
+This object may be of any type, allowing the developer to use whatever information is necessary for the testing domain.

+### TestWorker

+The test worker supports the testing process by progressing tasks that may result in other test cases being dispatches.
+Test workers are dispatched based on a condition on the test suite state.
+When dispatched, the result of their execution results in a mutation of the testing state.

+### TestCase

+Like test workers, test cases are dispatched based on a condition on the test suite state, and are responsible of performing the testing logic.
+If the test fails, it's reflected in the TestCase CR

 ## Try it

 Thatchd is still under early development, but you can try it's functionallity